chartjs/Chart.js/docs/axes/cartesian/index.md

 An axis can either be positioned at the edge of the chart, at the center of the chart area, or dynamically with respect to a data value.

 To position the axis at the edge of the chart, set the `position` option to one of: `'top'`, `'left'`, `'bottom'`, `'right'`.
 To position the axis at the center of the chart area, set the `position` option to `'center'`.
-In this mode, either the `axis` option is specified or the axis ID starts with the letter 'x' or 'y'.
+In this mode, either the `axis` option must be specified or the axis ID has to start with the letter 'x' or 'y'.
+This is so chart.js knows what kind of axis (horizontal or vertical) it is.
 To position the axis with respect to a data value, set the `position` option to an object such as:

 ```javascript